PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Preserve `include_unary_passthrough=True`, live LayoutState/diagnostics, and the
 following final suffix boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Squeeze/Reshape identity result characterization checkpoint

+`run_squeeze_reshape_identity_cleanup()` returns
+`optimized_squeeze_reshape_identity_chains` for the identity-only policy and adds `optimized_squeeze_unary_reshape_passthrough_chains` when `include_unary_passthrough=True`.
+Both pass specs remain transactional and ordered unary-first when both are enabled.

+The lowerer has three raw direct calls, all using the two-key policy with the live LayoutState and diagnostics: pass-set 1 after retained InstanceNorm, core cleanup after dynamic-Reshape resolution, and pass-set 2 after the two-iteration normalization convergence loop.
+The attention prefix selects the same two-key policy; Singleton/Reshape independently selects identity-only.

+A passing contract freezes both schemas, all three exact direct calls, and both nested selections.
+A strict expected-failure contract selects observation-only targets `_layout_pass_set_1_squeeze_reshape_identity_stats`, `_core_cleanup_squeeze_reshape_identity_stats`, and `_layout_pass_set_2_squeeze_reshape_identity_stats`.
+It fixes the InstanceNorm/ final-suffix, dynamic-Reshape/prune, and normalization-loop/prune boundaries and absence of consumers.

+Characterization validation completed sequentially under `uv`:

+- both cleanup policies, three direct boundaries, attention/Singleton nested selections, InstanceNorm and suffix orchestration, architecture, and pass-efficiency coverage: `366 passed, 1 xfailed in 18.27s`
+- branch-changed broad suite including the new result contract:
+  `1616 passed, 1 xfailed in 29.63s`

+The sole strict expected failure is the intentionally unimplemented three-call retention contract.
+Replace only the three raw expressions with the selected targets.
+Do not change either schema, pass selection/order, preflight, transaction, policy arguments, nested occurrences, live context, normalization loop, surrounding calls, guard, dependency, public API, or TensorFlow behavior.
+Keep all results unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.